openx/prebid-mobile-android/mobile-android-sdk-doc/info/integration-prebid/android-in-app-bidding-pb-info.md

 #### Step 1: Create an Ad Unit

-In the Pure In-App Bidding scenario you just need to initialize the Banner Ad View with correct properties:
+In the Pure In-App Bidding scenario you just need to initialize the Interstitial Ad Unit with correct properties:

 - **configId** - an ID of Stored Impression on the Prebid server
 - **minSizePercentage** - specifies the minimum width and height percent an ad may occupy of a device’s real estate.